An unfortunate event fueled actress Bubbles Paraiso’s transformation into a determined Ironman

 All my run training went out of the window as I had to step up and do the bike course now.
 I didn’t mind, really since I loved having the wind in my face anyway.
 But Cebu was only three weeks away, which meant I only had two weeks to train (one week to taper).
 Shit got so real that in those two weeks, I had to get a proper bike fit and learn as much as I could from the vets.
 Coach Ige never left my side to made sure I was ready to race that 90km course with flying colors.
 It was also within those two weeks that I decided that maybe I should be a triathlete.
 I changed my goals and decided I wanted to do my first triathlon race this year.
 Marathons can wait.
 I wanted all three.

 It may have been because I was in the middle of a myotherapy session when it happened or maybe because I was hanging out too much with my training mates who are all seasoned triathletes but I ended up registering for a 5150 race only three weeks after Cebu.
-In the weeks leading up to Ironman, I focused on the bike, forgetting about the other race I had to prepare for.
-But our second place finish was the best way to whet my appetite for triathlon– although I knew that a podium finish as an individual racer would be close to impossible, especially since I was just learning how to swim as well.
+In the weeks leading up to Ironman 70.3, I focused on the bike, forgetting about the other race I had to prepare for.
+But our second place finish was the best way to whet my appetite for triathlon–although I knew that a podium finish as an individual racer would be close to impossible, especially since I was just learning how to swim.

-On race day I was a nervous wreck.
-The mass swim start scared me to pieces but I was lucky to have two friends ‘adopt’ me and assured me that they would stay behind me at the start just to make sure I’m ok.
+On race day, I was a nervous wreck.
+The mass swim start scared me to pieces but I was lucky to have two friends ‘adopt’ me and assured me that they would stay behind me at the start just to make sure I’m okay.
 But once the gun went off, I knew I was on my own.